tolgadurak/registration-login-app/README.md

 ### Conclusion

-There some challenges in this project.
+There are some challenges in this project.
 Please do not hesitate to reach me for suggestions :)